 The recommendations of the NCI (National Cancer Institute):

 The USPSTF also does not make a recommendation for mammography screening for women age 75 and older.
 Women in this age group are at the greatest risk for breast cancer and at the point where mammography is most sensitive.
+In general, women with a life expectancy of >10 years should consider annual screening mammogram.

 The American Society of Breast Surgeons, the primary leadership organization for general surgeons who treat patients with breast disease, is committed to continually improving the practice of breast surgery by being an advocate for surgeons who seek excellence in the care of breast patients.
 This mission is accomplished by serving as a forum for the exchange of ideas and by promoting education, research, and the development of advanced surgical techniques.